giv-lab/givr/docs/source/geometry.rst

 Cylinder
 --------------------------------------------------------------------------------
-The cylinder geometry allows you to place a cylinder that connects two points.
+The Cylinder geometry allows you to place a cylinder that connects two points.
 It's often used in place of GL_LINES as it is actually a 3D object, while GL_LINES are not.
 The current implementation is an open-faced cylinder.